xytmhy/xytmhy.github.io/index.md

 ## Welcome to Haoyu Ma's Personal Page

-News: Since 2020, I became a Computer Vision Engineer at Apple R&D, Shanghai.
+News: Since 2021, I became a Computer Vision Engineer at Apple R&D, Shanghai.

-(Our teams have several positions open on Cameras/Hardware/ISP **in Shanghai**; if insterested, please reach me by haoyu_ma@apple.com.)

 I received both my Master's & Bachelor's Degree in Electronic Engineering from Tsinghua University.
 I also used to be the research intern for Microsoft Research Asia (MSRA).